LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/interaction-basics.md

 As long as the image is whitelisted (discussed above), it will be sent to the consumer.
 Provide high-resolution images in the appropriate format: JPEG for photos, PNG for bitmap/raster artwork.
 Make sure the images are interesting and aesthetically pleasing, and verify their quality before use.
 Keep the images as small in size as possible, so they load quickly.

-The Apple developers' site provides some good, general guidelines regarding resolution, size, optimization, and more; you can find this [here](https://developer.apple.com/design/human-interface-guidelines/business-chat/interactive-messages/about-interactive-messages/#images).
+The [Apple developers' site](https://developer.apple.com/design/human-interface-guidelines/business-chat/interactive-messages/about-interactive-messages/#images) provides some good, general guidelines regarding resolution, size, optimization, and more.

 ### Add an interaction

 {: .important}
-When selecting an interaction to add, make sure it's supported by the channel you will be using.
-For a listing of which channels support which interactions, see [here](conversation-builder-interactions-interaction-support.html).
+When selecting an interaction to add, [make sure it's supported by the channel you will be using](conversation-builder-interactions-interaction-support.html).

 **To add a new interaction to the end of the dialog**